 It is rewarding.

 My goal for this week is to have the Voronoi diagram system inside of Unreal and being able to display a texture of the generated map.
-It doesn’t seem to daunting, I’m ahead of schedule I think on that already.
-I’ll expand more on that functionality if there’s time, and of course add more next week.
+It doesn’t seem too daunting, I’m ahead of schedule I think on that already.
+I’ll expand more on that functionality if there’s time, and of course, add more next week.
 I also would really like to clean up how documentation works for commenting and special characters.
-CLion works great with strict JavaDoc, but doesn’t handle Markdown in comments.
-Where as Doxygen works fine with both, and then Unreal hates having any sort of HTML in comments of Blueprints, and flat-out removes Markdown.
+CLion works great with strict JavaDoc but doesn’t handle Markdown in comments.
+Whereas Doxygen works fine with both, and then Unreal hates having any sort of HTML in comments of Blueprints, and flat-out removes Markdown.
 Need to find a balance, and further flush out a few things at this early stage.

 This and more …